We’re often asked about the history of the house and what it used to be. So here’s the story of when it was built, and how it became what it is today.

 The house was designed by George Angus and the impressive Grand Hall was designed to replicate the bow of a ship, to reflect Brown’s Naval heritage.

 The house was extended in the 1860’s and the front door moved into the position it is today.
 This was done by Ramsay L’Amy of Dunkenny, when he married an heiress from Ayton and acquired her two spinster sisters in the deal.
 He built the new wing to accommodate them, and made sure to keep hold of the only key to the one connecting door.
 That’s one way to keep the in-laws at bay!

 The stained glass window at the top of the Grand Hall staircase displays the coat of arms of Ramsay L’Amy and displays the motto ‘Per Varios Casus’ meaning ‘Through many difficulties’.

 The same motto is carved into the stone coat of arms above the main door.

 The coats of arms of Captain Sir Samuel Brown is carved into the stone above the window in the extension, displaying the crest of a lion and the motto ‘Floreat majestas’ translating as ‘Let majesty flourish’.

 Netherbyres House was bought by Sir Christopher Furness in 1928 and the family continued to live in the house until 1991, when it was donated to charity by Colonel Simon Furness, and all the furniture was auctioned off by Christies.

-The Royal Gardeners’ Benevolent Society turned the house into a retirement home for gardeners, and Colonel Simon Furness built himself a garden house overlooking his famous walled garden, and still lives there today (and kindly donates us some home-grown fruit and veg from time to time).
+The Royal Gardeners’ Benevolent Society turned the house into a retirement home for gardeners, and Colonel Simon Furness built himself a garden house overlooking his famous walled garden.
+He still lives there today, and kindly allows our some of our couples to have photos in there on their wedding day, as well as donating us some home-grown fruit and veg from time to time.